PeterCamilleri/CX16/docs/virtual_machines.md

 In most processors, the instruction pointer or program counter does not get a lot of attention.
 It does its job of fetching instructions quietly and without fanfare.
-So too with the instruction decoder.
-It does not even have any programmer visible registers and is usually a nondescript block in high level diagrams of the CPU.

-In a virtual machine these simple tasks are the single most crucial bits of code.
-Their performance reflects on all instructions.
+In a virtual machine this simple task is the one of the most crucial bits of code.
+Its performance reflects on all instructions.
 Wasted cycles here are wasted in everything the VM does.

 The design of the instruction pointer also controls the design of those